strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 Only the middlewares present in `./config/middlewares.js` are applied.
 Loading middlewares happens in a specific [loading order](#loading-order), with some [naming conventions](#naming-conventions) and an [optional configuration](#optional-configuration) for each middleware.

-Strapi prepopulates the `./config/middlewares.js` file with built-in, internal middlewares that all have their own [configuration options](#internal-middlewares-configuration-reference).
+Strapi pre-populates the `./config/middlewares.js` file with built-in, internal middlewares that all have their own [configuration options](#internal-middlewares-configuration-reference).

 ## Loading order